hantsy/quarkus-sandbox/docs/jakarta-data.md

 # Integrating Jakarta Data with Quarkus

-For relational database persistence support, Quarkus provides several built-in extensions for developers, including [Hibernate ORM](https://quarkus.io/guides/hibernate-orm), [Hibernate Reactive](https://quarkus.io/guides/hibernate-reactive), and [Hibernate ORM Panache](https://quarkus.io/guides/hibernate-orm-panache).
-And Hibernate ORM Panache provides a generic `Repository` pattern that similar to the existing popular frameworks, such as [Spring Data JPA](https://spring.io/projects/spring-data-jpa), [Micronaut Data](https://micronaut-projects.github.io/micronaut-data/latest/guide/), etc. Quarkus expands this Panache Repository pattern to none-relational world, such as MongoDb etc. But they do not share the common APIs as Spring Data Commons.
+For relational database persistence support, Quarkus provides several extensions for developers, including [Hibernate ORM](https://quarkus.io/guides/hibernate-orm), [Hibernate Reactive](https://quarkus.io/guides/hibernate-reactive) and [Hibernate ORM Panache](https://quarkus.io/guides/hibernate-orm-panache).
+And Hibernate ORM Panache provides a generic `Repository` pattern that similar to the existing popular frameworks, such as [Spring Data JPA](https://spring.io/projects/spring-data-jpa), [Micronaut Data](https://micronaut-projects.github.io/micronaut-data/latest/guide/), etc. Quarkus expanded this Panache Repository pattern to none-relational world, such as MongoDb etc. But they do not share the common APIs as Spring Data Commons.

 [Jakarta Data specification](https://jakarta.ee/specifications/data/) tries to define a collection of common APIs to access relational databases and none-relational databases.
 As planned, Jakarta Data 1.0 will be part of the upcoming [Jakarta EE 11](https://jakarta.ee/specifications/platform/11/).

-> [Jakarta Data 1.0 was just released](https://x.com/1ovthafew/status/1799120632694665660), check Jakarta Data specification documentation [here](https://jakarta.ee/specifications/data/1.0/jakarta-data-1.0).
+> [Jakarta Data 1.0 was just released](https://x.com/1ovthafew/status/1799120632694665660), check the final Jakarta Data 1.0 specification documentation [here](https://jakarta.ee/specifications/data/1.0/jakarta-data-1.0).

-> If you are looking an integration solution for Spring framework, check [Integrating Jakarta Data with Spring](https://medium.com/itnext/integrating-jakarta-data-with-spring-0beb5c215f5f).
+> If you are looking for an integration solution for Spring framework, check [Integrating Jakarta Data with Spring](https://medium.com/itnext/integrating-jakarta-data-with-spring-0beb5c215f5f).

 In this post, we will utilize the existing Hibernate ORM extension and try to integrate Jakarta Data with Quarkus.

 Firstly create a simple Quarkus project via Quarkus Code.
-Open your browser, navigate to https://code.quarkus.io/, add the following extensions.
+Open your browser, navigate to https://code.quarkus.io/, add the following extensions and keep other options as it is.

 * Hibernate ORM
 * JDBC Drivers-Postgres